 We all know that millennials are hard to love, we, generation Z have been brainwashed several times by fake romance and now, after finally realizing it, we began to build a defense mechanism that made us even harder to love, but WHY is the question…

-SHITLOADS of research on several articles and websites, I got the scientifically proven answers, or at least I think I had.
+SHITLOADS of research on several articles and websites, I got the scientifically proven answers, or at least I think I did.

 1.First, We love ourselves way too much.

 Which is directly connected to either narcissism or the fear of being played or rejected by the other part of the relationship so we simply choose to protect ourselves by not getting involved at all.

 There are too many fish in the sea and we’re basically better than anyone else so why settle down for anybody?

 That’s what most of us millennials say and it’s a very good reason why we’ll end up alone or settling down for the wrong person after rejecting literally every single person who ever treated us well.

 3. We’ve been in love before, it’s unnecessary and it hurts.

 Bad experiences give us heartache, heartbreak and unnecessary emotional breakdowns which make us vulnerable and weak to that one person.
 That’s why we decide not to fall in love again, that shit is pointless (As The Weeknd quotes in one of his songs)